outdreamer/build-a-cure/docs/tasks/function_to_do.md

                 - example: 'find a function' problem can interact with a network of problems, like the 'prevent logic injection' problem, 'prevent execution interruption' problem, etc, so it becomes a problem structure that is not simply finding a connecting path between inputs/outputs but a layered network structure of 'finding the connecting structures, while preventing interfering interactions from this problem network'

     - add to nn

+      - youre always using multiple formats in a graph, even when trying to depict one format (a variable network always has core structures & conceptual structures even when it's intent is to depict variable interactions)
+        - even a conceptual network has conceptual (and other interface) structures depicted on it that overlap with other structures (like concept nodes & interaction functions)
+        - the formats used can be side effects of the primary format
+        - the reason theyre included by default is bc interfaces are fundamental

+      - why cant you just apply an algorithm to data, once data is standardized to an interface format?
+        - I suggested doing so in my patent, but only as a short-term sub-optimal solution to connect input/output while the interface logic was being built
+        - interfaces have logic specific to them that may be more useful/efficient than an ai algorithm
+          - formats have interaction logic specific to them that may not fit with the input/output relationships of a particular algorithm

       - ai has added concepts since its first implementation bc the first implementation (multi-layer perceptron) was not enough & other functions needed to be embedded to optimize for certain tasks
         - which functions/components need to be added for which tasks is still not a solved problem in the ai space, whereas my system does solve that